 - Maintainance.
 Electric ones need very little maintenance; the only real task is cleaning the inlet screen filter from time to time.
-Gas ones, on the other hand, require a trained technician to check it on regular time intervals because the explosive gases are needed to power the heater.
+On the other hand, gas ones require a trained technician to check it on regular time intervals because the explosive gases are needed to power the heater.

 - Weight.
 Gas tankless heaters can be several times heavier than electric counterparts.

-If you’re comfortable with both gas and electric tankless water heaters, it would make financial sense to opt for a gas one.
+If you’re comfortable with both gas and electric tankless water heaters, it will make financial sense to opt for a gas one.